kubernetes/kops/docs/cli/kops_completion.md

 ### Synopsis

 Output shell completion code for the specified shell (bash or zsh).
-The shell code must be evaluated to provide interactive completion of kops commands.
+The shell code must be evaluated to provide interactive completion of kOps commands.
 This can be done by sourcing it from the .bash_profile.

  Note: this requires the bash-completion framework, which is not installed by default on Mac.
 Once installed, bash_completion must be evaluated.
 This can be done by adding the following line to the .bash_profile